csci-1301/csci-1301.github.io/labs/If/readme.md

 #.
 Ask the user for an integer, and display on the screen "Negative" if the integer is negative, "Positive" if the integer in positive, and nothing if the integer is $0$.
 #.
 Ask the user for an integer, and display on the screen "positive and odd" if the number is positive and odd, "positive and even" if the number is positive and even, "negative and odd" if the number is negative and odd, "negative and even" if the number is negative and even, and "You picked $0$" if the number is $0$.

-For each of those questions, write on paper whenever you should use if, if-else, if-else-if or nested conditional structures, and what the condition(s) should be.
+For each of those questions, write on paper whenever you should use `if`, `if-else`, `if-else-if`, and what the condition(s) should be.
 Once you feel confident, write the code in your IDE, and then test it intensively: enter all kinds of values (positive and odd, negative and even, $0$, and remember that $0$ is even, etc.) and make sure that what is displayed on the screen is always correct.

 ## Observation: How to Construct a Value Progressively